Agenda-manipulation in ranking: Two applications

 \begin{namedthm}[Hiring.]
 The alternatives $\mathcal{X}$ are candidates for a job.
-Only some unknown subset $X \subseteq \mathcal{X}$ of candidates would accept the job if offered it.
-The hiring committee decides the order in which offers should be made (a ranking): the job is offered to the first candidate, then to the second if the first declined, and so on.
-It suffices for the committee to meet once, as is natural if meetings are costly or impractical.
-Alternatively, the committee could re-convene every time a candidate turns down an offer, taking just enough decisions in each meeting to identify the next candidate to whom an offer will be made. \footnote{This is natural when the committee wishes to decide as little as possible prior to each job offer.
-The recursive amendment procedure studied in §\ref{sec:is2:amendment} is attractive in this case: it quickly determines what candidate is ranked first (allowing an offer to be made), then (if necessary) quickly identifies the second-highest-ranked, and so on.}
+Only some unknown subset of candidates would accept the job if offered it.
+The hiring committee decides the order in which offers should be made (a ranking): the job will be offered to the first candidate, then to the second if the first declined, and so on.

 Relabelling, we may instead think of the alternatives as investment projects of unknown viability.
 A firm's board (or a lower-level committee) ranks the projects, whereupon a manager evaluates the first project (e.g. by commissioning market research) and implements it if viable, and otherwise evaluates the second project and implements that if viable, and so on.